wenbsu/wenbsu.github.io/Peppa Pig/season-1/04-Best Friend.md

 So does George.
 Peppa listens to George's chest.
 Now, George, take a big breath in... then cough.
-Mm, I think your heart's a bitloose...
+Mm, I think your heart's a bit loose...
-...I'II put a plaster on it.
+I'll put a plaster on it.
 Baa!
 Open wide, please.
 Suzy takes George's temperature.
 Oh, dear, you're very, very hot.